 - Has a wide-range of uses—hiking, biking, and school bag

 - Heavy when fully-loaded

 As a self-proclaimed minimalist, I like that the Camelback Scout can be used for multiple things.
-Unlike the smaller Skeeter or Mini MULE, the Scout works as a regular backpack as well.
+Unlike the Mini MULE*, the Scout works as a regular backpack as well.
 My son uses his as a school bag during the week, and a sport pack on the weekends.

 The amount of storage in the Camelback Scout makes is both its highlight and its downfall.
 You can fit a surprising amount of stuff in this small pack, but unfortunately, that also makes it heavy.
 The pack on its own isn’t particularly heavy, but once you fill it with water, a jacket, and some snacks—it’s a bit much for a littler person to carry.

 There are two zippered pockets, and two side pockets on the pack.
 For his school days, my son manages to fit his Aden & Anais blanket and stuffed animal in the front zippered pocket, his lunch bag in the bigger zippered pocket, and a small Camelback water bottle* in the side pocket.

 Our Camelback Scout has a clear front pocket, but it has since been removed (no big loss).
 Instead there is a lash strap that you could attach carabiners to.

 When he’s going to use it for hiking or biking, I make sure to keep it less full.
 We will feel up the water bladder, and limit the rest of his load to a small snack and treasures he finds on the trail.